 “I’m in the business of making work pretty easy for people,” Kickliter says.

 Sometimes, clients’ tempers can run hot.
-Kickliter is never more stressed than when a client calls and says, “I’m unhappy.”
+Kickliter is never more stressed than when a client calls and says that they’re unhappy.

 “That’s like my bat signal,” she says.
 “That’s a sign I have to leap into action.”

-“That’s what we do,” she says.
+“That’s what we do,” Berg elaborated.
 “We hear, then we figure out how to make people happy.”